Helpful Tips for Speaker Management

 Finally, if you have a panel session with attendee input or a live Q & A, ensure you have a few questions prepared in advance in case your audience takes some time to warm up.

 Your speakers make your event!
 Following up with them after the event is essential.
-You can do this in a variety of ways, for example sending a thank you note, sharing event metrics, or asking for feedback on their experience at your event.
-These are all useful ways for speakers and event organizers to build a relationship for future events or collaborations.
+You can do this in a variety of ways, for example, sending a thank you note, sharing event metrics, or asking for feedback on their experience at your event.